abbychau/multiqueue2/Readme.md

 Ferring is a fast bounded mpmc queue that supports broadcast/broadcast style operations

-[MultiQueue](https://github.com/schets/multiqueue) was developed by Sam Schetterer, but not updated for some time.
-I found it very useful as it implements `futures`.
-However, it is with a few outdated library API and the use of spin locks is taking 100% CPU in many cases.
+[multiqueue](https://github.com/schets/multiqueue) was developed by Sam Schetterer, updated and maintained for some time by Abby Chau [multiqueue2](https://github.com/abbychau/multiqueue2), but not updated since about 2020.
+This version has brought all dependencies and toolchain versions up to the latest.

-## What's new in Ferring
+## What was new in multiqueue2

-This version tries to fix these.
-By default, it is now using a condvar block.
+By default, it is uses a condvar block.
 For `_fut_` async channels, all items are parked quickly without initial spin locks.

 The use of this queue is virtually lockless but technically and strictly speaking not.
 There are three kinds of lock: